OutSystems/docs-product/src/develop/logic/ai-assisted-dev.md

 * You're using:

-    * Windows-only Service Studio version 11.6.9 or later.
+    * Windows-only Service Studio version 11.53.27 or later.

-    * Any version of cross-platform Service Studio.
+    * Cross-platform Service Studio version 1.0.28 or later.

 * Service Studio can reach the URL `https://api.outsystems.com`.